-Measurement Description Control Loop Response (Bode)) Plots the gain as 20 log (V {out} /V {in}) and phase difference between V {in} and V {out} at each frequency within the swept band.
+Measurement Description Control Loop Response (Bode) esponse (Bode) Plots the gain as 20 log (V out /V in ) and phase difference between V in and V out at each frequency with the swept band.
 The resulting plot is commonly referred to as a Bode Plot.